skylarweaver/front-end-afa/src/pages/donate.md

 templateKey: donate-page
 heading: Donate
 description: >-
-  Adventures for Alopecia is a nonprofit organization supporting children and adults living with Alopecia.
-We will achieve our mission through three main program areas: support, awareness, and research.

-  Our **support** program will consist of hosting support group events

-  throughout North, Central, and South America, while our **awareness** program

-  aims to educate the public about Alopecia through social media, press, word of

-  mouth, and speaking engagements.

-  For our **research** efforts, we will partner with the existing 501(c)(3)

-  nonprofit organization NAAF to sponsor their exisiting Alopecia Research

-  Development Program.

-  In the future, we hope to sponsor adventures for other people afflicted by

-  Alopecia to inspire confidence through travel and adventure.
+  Thank you for supporting our lifechanging work.

+  Your donation will fund support group events for people affected by Alopecia, help increase education of Alopecia to the public, and advance research to find a safe treatment for Alopepcia.
+And your donation is 100% tax-deductible.

+  On behalf of Alopecians everywhere, we thank you for you support.
 usdDonation:
   anonymous:
     label: Anonymous
   field1:
     label: Donation Amount
-    sublabel: 'Donate for every 100 miles traveled, based on an estimated 17,000 miles to Patagonia'
+    sublabel: 'Donate for every 100 miles traveled, based on 17,000 miles to Patagonia.'
   field2:
     label: Amount
-    sublabel: 'Or specify any amount you wish to donate'
+    sublabel: 'Or specify any amount you wish to donate:'
   field3:
     label: Personal Information
   field4: